-Enterprise Architect is used by a wide range of teams, from executives and business architects who model organizational change and strategic direction at the highest level, down to technology architects who model infrastructure and implementation at the lowest level, with a large number of other disciplines in between.
-Some of these additional disciplines include business, process and requirements analysts; information, data, application and security architects; system and product engineers; testers; scrum masters and many more.
+Enterprise Architect is used by a wide range of teams, from executives and Business Architects who model organizational change and strategic direction at the highest level, through to Technology Architects who model infrastructure and implementation at the lowest level, with a large number of other disciplines in between.
+Some of these additional disciplines include Business Analysts, Process Analysts and Requirement Analysts; Information Architects, Data Architects, Application Architects and Security Architects; System Engineers and Product Engineers; Testers; Scrum Masters and many more.

-Enterprise Architect has a formidable compass of available features supporting these disciplines that, when seen together, could be quite overwhelming.
-To ensure a modeler can remain focused and concentrate on the role they are performing at a particular time, Perspectives have been created to bundle the features - including modeling languages and example patterns - into sets.
-This allows a person to effectively change roles and focus simply by switching to another Perspective - almost like putting on a different hat.
+Enterprise Architect has a huge range of available features supporting these disciplines that, when seen together, might be difficult to assess.
+To ensure a modeler can quickly identify and use the features of greatest value to the role they are performing at a particular time, Perspectives have been created to bundle the features - including modeling languages and example patterns - into sets.
+This allows you to effectively change roles and focus simply by switching to another Perspective - almost like putting on a different hat.
 When a Perspective is selected the tool instantly changes to hide the irrelevant features and only display the ones defined for that Perspective.
 Some modelers might select or be assigned a single Perspective for the lifetime of a role or project, whilst others might switch Perspectives five or six times a day.

 The Perspectives are completely configurable, allowing fine grain inclusion (and thus exclusion) of language constructs and tool features; this can be done at a whole-model level, security group level or personal level.

 - Are selections of Technologies - some specific to one of the many modeling languages - and their model and diagram Patterns

 - Are tailored to domain-specific modeling scenarios; when you work in a specific domain, you can apply a Perspective to expose appropriate facilities and hide all others

 - Remove the significant distraction of having to identify and assess multiple technologies before proceeding with your work